vivekjivani/socket-io-express-server/README.md

 Run `npx sequelize db:create` to create a database

-Run `npx sequelize db:migrate:all` to migrate all Models
+Run `npx sequelize db:migrate` to migrate all Models

 Run `npx sequelize db:seed:all` to seed all test data